rklen/Modellers-Guide-to-PET-Imaging/README.md

-# Modeller's Guide to PET Imaging / Data
+# Modeller's Guide to PET Imaging
-In the book we have used time-activity curves from 6 PET scans and each scan has various ROIs.
-Here is a list of the data files:
-1. aa
-2. aa
-3. aa
+In this repository the codes related to book Modeller’s Guide to PET Imaging by Riku Klén and Oona Rainio are stored.
+Codes for each chapter of the book can be found in a dedicated folder.
+The folder Summary contains time activity curves (TACs) for the example data used in the book.